What is the Fed: History

-The Federal Reserve System was established by Congress nearly a century ago to serve as the U.S. central bank.
+The Federal Reserve System was established by Congress over a century ago to serve as the U.S. central bank.
 President Woodrow Wilson signed the Federal Reserve Act into law on December 23, 1913.
-Prior to the creation of the Fed, the U.S. economy was plagued by frequent episodes of panic, bank failures, and credit scarcity.
+Prior to the creation of the Fed, the U.S. economy was plagued by frequent episodes of panic, bank failures, and scarce credit.
 The history of the Federal Reserve is bound up in the effort to build a more stable and secure financial system.
-This section describes key events leading to the establishment of the Federal Reserve and the evolution of the Federal Reserve System in response to the needs of the U.S. economy.
+This section describes key events leading to the establishment of the Federal Reserve System and how the Fed has evolved to meet the needs of the U.S. economy.

 Money and Banking in Colonial America